![]() |

 3) Provider offices are not required to be open for business during evening and weekend hours; however, a supervisor must be on-call and available whenever service is being provided.

-h) In-home service providers shall provide escort/transportation when required by the Plan of Care.
+h) In-home service providers shall provide escort/transportation when required by the person-centered plan of care.

-i) Subject to the following restrictions, in-home service providers may hire family caregivers of applicants/clients, or homecare aides who are recommended by applicants/clients, once they have met all applicable CCP requirements and any other agency employment requirements:
+i) Subject to the following restrictions, in-home service providers may hire family caregivers of participants, or homecare aides who are recommended by participants, once they have met all applicable CCP requirements and any other agency employment requirements:

-1) A family caregiver shall not be required to care for other applicants/clients served by the in-home service provider agency.
+1) A family caregiver shall not be required to care for other participants served by the in-home service provider agency.

-2) A family caregiver cannot be the spouse of, or otherwise legally responsible for, an applicant/client.
+2) A family caregiver cannot be the spouse of, or otherwise legally responsible for, a participant.

-j) In-home service providers shall report and regularly update, as required by law, any registry of individuals certified as homecare aides (e.g., Health Care Worker Registry of the Illinois Department of Public Health) that is administered by the State of Illinois.
+j) In-home service providers shall report and regularly update, as required by law, any registry of individuals certified as homecare aides (e.g., the DPH Health Care Worker Registry).